Yiru-Jiao/BirdsEyeTrajectoryReconstructionSHRP2NDS/README.md

 ## 6 Method summary and data dictionary
 We provide [`MethodExplanation.pdf`](MethodExplanation.pdf) and [`OverallDataDictionary.pdf`](OverallDataDictionary.pdf) in this repository to know more details about this dataset.

-## 7 Citation
+## 7 Suggested citation and disclaimer
-If you find this dataset useful, please kindly cite us.
+If you find this dataset useful, please kindly cite us:
 ```bibtex
 @report{jiao2025shrpcrash,
 author = {Jiao, Yiru and Calvert, Simeon},